Blog

 (Copy the URL of your feed)

-If you want, you can check what the feed contains by pasting the URL of your feed into a feedreader …
+If you want, you can check the feed content by pasting the feed URL into an online feed reader …

-(Paste your URL of your feed into a feed reader to view the feed content.
-Source: Feedreader.com)
+(Paste the URL of your feed into a feed reader to view the content.
+Image Source: Feedreader.com)

-Like feed readers, WordPress has the ability to process RSS feeds.
+Like feedreaders, WordPress has the ability to process RSS/XML feeds.

-As mentioned earlier, no matter what industry you are part of, you can add to your site the latest content from an industry-related government department or authoritative site in your industry simply by importing content from their feed.
-You can easily display a range of information on your WordPress site like news, Facebook updates, or content from thousands of sites using the WordPress RSS widget.
+As mentioned earlier, no matter what industry you are in, you could display on your site the latest updates from an industry-related government department or authoritative site in your industry simply by adding content from their RSS feed.
+You can use RSS feeds to display a range of information on your WordPress site like news, social media comments, or content from thousands of sites using the WordPress RSS widget.

-First, Find a website or blog that publishes content that you want to add to your site and copy the RSS feed URL …
+First, Go to a website that publishes content that you want to display on your sidebar and copy its feed URL to your clipboard …

 Widgets Panel - RSS Widget